 Your lost income damages might also cover any other financial loss related to your time away from work.
 This could include missed bonuses, commissions, promotions, insurance coverage, business opportunities, pension payments, sick days, vacation days, free canteen meals, and more.

 With more serious injuries such as a physical disability or traumatic brain injury, your capacity to work in the future might also have been diminished or even destroyed.
 In these severe cases, it’s essential that you recover full and fair compensation for the loss of your wages for years to come.

-Estimating future lost wages usually requires an experienced personal injury attorney with the help of various expert witnesses.
+Estimating future lost wages usually requires an experienced personal injury attorney in Kansas with the help of various expert witnesses.
 As with predicting future medical costs, it’s usually unwise to attempt the task alone.